-Down the peninsula we went, rolling past cows grazing in pastures, quiet coves filled with boats resting on their glassy surfaces, and white-steepled churches, to reach Waterman’s Beach Lobster — named one of the 12 best lobster shacks in New England by Yankee Magazine in our May 2012 issue.
+Down the peninsula we went, rolling past cows grazing in pastures, quiet coves filled with boats resting on their glassy surfaces, and white-steepled churches, to reach Waterman’s Beach Lobster (Note: This post was first published in 2013, and sadly, Waterman’s closed for good at the end of the 2016 season.
+Still hungry?
+Get our picks for the Best Lobster Rolls in Maine.).
 We knew as soon as we pulled into the parking lot that this was exactly the place we were hoping to find.
 Seating options included tables on the open-air porch or in the yard, which bumps right up against the beach — both include spectacular views of the water.
 Jim and I agreed that the lobster was both fresh and perfectly cooked, but the real star of the show was the homemade blueberry pie.
-Stuffed with wild Maine berries in a filling that’s light on thickeners and lemon flavoring, we declared it the best blueberry pie we’d ever had!
+Stuffed with wild Maine berries in a filling that’s light on thickeners and lemon flavoring, we declared it the best Wild Maine Blueberry Pie we’d ever had!

 Also located in the park are the remains of the kilns that converted limestone into lime for use in plaster and mortar in the 1800s, when Rockport thrived as one of the top lime producers in the country.
 A devastating fire in 1907, in conjunction with the rise in popularity of cement, brought about the decline of the town’s lime industry.
 Through the efforts of Ambrose Cramer, the kilns have been preserved as a nod to Rockport’s industrial past and were declared a historic site in 1970.

-The next time you’re zipping along Route 1 toward Camden, Bar Harbor, or another destination along the Pine Tree State’s rocky coast, be sure to take the time to wend your way down the peninsula and spend a few hours enjoying the scenery at one of Maine’s most picturesque harbors.
+The next time you’re zipping along Route 1 toward Camden, Bar Harbor, or another destination along the Pine Tree State’s rocky coast, be sure to take the time to wend your way down the peninsula and spend a few hours enjoying the scenery in Rockport, Maine, one of the state’s most picturesque harbors.